mtsfoni/cdx-enrich/README.md

     * References begin with `LicenseRef-`
   * Conditions:

-    * Must not be a special license type
+    * Must not be a license placeholder
   * Returns the full SPDX expression as-is

 3. **PlaceholderLicenseResolveRule**